IF YOU DO NOT HAVE A JOB YET...

 For example, if you were scheduled Monday, Tuesday, and Wednesday then your printed schedule should show that.
 If you traded shifts with someone so that you are now working Tuesday, Wednesday, and Thursday then your WRITTEN SCHEDULE needs to show that.
 Your pay stubs must match what your written schedule shows.

-Your pay stubs are also due each Wednesday.
+Your pay stubs are also due by the end of each month.
 If you receive direct deposit, please ask your manager how to get a copy of your pay stub.
 For some jobs, it will be a PDF file that you can see online.
 Others will give you a paper copy of the pay stub with no check attached to it.
 Different businesses do things different ways.
 It is your responsibility to find out how to access the information you need.

 To RECAP, You will need to turn in EACH WEEK: